InfuseAI/primehub-python-sdk/docs/CLI/admin/users.md

-  delete               Delete an user by id get                  Get an user by id list                 List users list-group           List group of a user by id remove-group         Remove group connection from a user by id reset-password       Reset password by id update               Update the user
+  delete               Delete an user by id get                  Get an user by id list                 List users list-groups          List groups of a user by id remove-group         Remove group connection from a user by id reset-password       Reset password by id update               Update the user